aejensen/computing-biostat-ucph/README.md

 ```
 Submitted batch job 312191
 ```
+where the number if the ID of your job.

 To check if your job is actually running, you can execute `squeue`.

-If you want to cancel your job, you can run `scancel 312191` where the number needs to correspond to the job that you have submitted.
+If you want to cancel a job that you have set in the queue, you can run `scancel xxxxxx` where `xxxxxx` is the job's ID number.

 Note, that it can take a little while for a canceled job to stop running.
 Check by executing `squeue`.